Image © 2006 Frans Holthuysen All Rights Reserved

 Dry seed storage

 As a rule all dry seed will keep better refrigerated.
-(NOT in the freezer part) Dried arils look messy but don't waste time removing them.
+(NOT in the freezer part) Dried arils look messy but can be hard work to remove.
+Gentle use of a sieve bursting and pushing the arils though by hand and then drying on microfibre cloth works for me.
 There is some evidence that fresh wet arils may inhibit germination in some species.
 This would make sense as otherwise seed could germinate while still in the fruit.
-Store in an airtight self seal plastic Ziplock bag squeezed flat & then put in a brown envelope to keep in the dark.
-That said, I am not sure re the Ziplock bag as I have found seed keeps well just in brown envelopes in the moist fridge environment.
-Iether way label the envelope fully e.g. P. antioquiensis (Wild collected Colombia) Oct 2002 & approximate number of seed.
+After drying in the window for a few days then put in a brown envelope to keep in the dark in the fridge.
+Label the envelope fully e.g. P. antioquiensis and the exact wild source location if known & approximate number of seed.
 By convention seed are generally packed in multiples of 10 per envelope or perhaps 5 if rare.
-Further with the exception of the dry climate species above, adding a little moist (not wet) sand to the Ziplock bag may further improve storage times & even speed germination when out of storage.
+Further with the exception of the dry climate species above, adding a little moist (not wet) sand to a Ziplock bag may further improve storage times & even speed germination when out of storage.
 This may be important if you have received old seed or seed by air which could be near critical re dehydration.

 Wet seed storage